KxSystems/docs/docs/basics/errors.md

 :   The log had a partial transaction at the end but q couldn’t truncate the file

 [](){#decompression-error-at-block-[b]-in}
-decompression error at block [b] in
+decompression error at block [b] in [k]

-:   Error signalled by underlying decompression routine
+:   Error signalled by underlying decompression routine.
+Can be due to file corruption or a file that is concurrently being overwritten.

 [](){#domain}
 domain